The dissolution of marriage can be genuinely distressing. And hence it is crucial to figure out what not to do during a separation.

 The dilemma of separation is either a divorce or a restored marriage.
-Your conduct during this period determines the route your marriage takes.
+Your conduct during this period determines the route your wedding takes.
 The future of your wedding all lies within your hands.

-1. Don’t get into a relationship immediately
+1. Do not get into a relationship immediately

 2. Never seek a separation without the consent of your partner

 When a partner comes back home to find an empty house with no solid reason, in defense, he or she can beat you in your own game by escalating the separation further through cutting communication.

 3. Don’t rush to sign divorce papers